ShreyaJaiswal1604/ShreyaJaiswal1604/README.md

 * 🧠  I'm exploring Generative AI, and learning new frameworks and technologies
 * 🤝  I'm open to collaborating on innovative projects for impactful solutions
-* 💼  I'm Open to exciting full-time opportunities
+* 💼  I'm on the hunt for exciting full-time opportunities
 *  ✉️  You can contact me at [shreya.jaiswal.tech@gmail.com](mailto:shreya.jaiswal.tech@gmail.com)

 ---------------